catseye/The-Dossier/article/Some Notes on Drawing.md

 Of course, even here there is an exception.
 If _all_ the marks look very deliberate, and enough care is taken with them, the drawing can then look "worked" — almost like a painting.
+Whether this is a good thing or a bad thing seems to be largely a matter of taste.

 Books
 -----